IIAU-ZhangLu/DiT-AllInGen/README.md

 ## 🔊 DiT for Audio Generation

-In this chapter, we categorize DiT-based Audio generation methods into four representative task types based on the nature of their input conditions and transformation goals.
+In this chapter, we categorize DiT-based Audio generation methods into three representative task types based on the nature of their input conditions and transformation goals，including General Audio Generation，Text-to-Speech and Text-to-Music.

-### General Audio generation
+### General Audio Generation

+This part can be categorized into (1) Uni-modal Condition Generation ，(2) Multi-modal Condition Generation and (3) Voice Conversion.

 #### 🦄Uni-modal Condition
 | Year | Venue | Paper Abbr | Paper Title | Highlight | Project/Code |
 |------|-------|------------|-------------|-----------|--------------|